 Although Europe’s ammonia production costs are well below their 2022 highs — which led to regional production being curtailed by as much as 70%, as Gro wrote about here — they nevertheless are projected to remain 19%-25% above the running average since 2021.

-As a result, farmers in many countries are projected to have cut fertilizer usage in 2022, potentially reducing food production by as much as 216 trillion calories — nearly twice the annual output of staple grain commodities in Mexico — according to nitrogen fertilizer-usage scenarios in Gro’s Global Fertilizer Impact Monitor.
+As a result, farmers in many countries are projected to have cut fertilizer usage in 2022, potentially reducing food production by as much as 216 trillion calories — nearly twice the annual output of staple grain commodities in Mexico — according to nitrogen fertilizer-usage scenarios in Gro’s Global Fertilizer Impact Monitor, which Gro built with support from the Bill & Melinda Gates Foundation and in partnership with the International Fertilizer Association and CRU Group.

 Don’t Expect Any Bargains in Protein Prices